sta221-sp25/project-The-Best-Fit/README.md

-# The New Media- Predicting Article Virality on Social Media From Article Attributes
+# Characterizing and Predicting Article Virality Based off of Metadata and Article Attributes
 by The Best Fit